Jouke de Vries: Biography

-Jouke de Vries is member of the board of The Hague Institute for Global Justice.
+De Vries is member of the board of The Hague Institute for Global Justice.

-Jouke de Vries worked in Leeuwarden as dean of University of Groningen/Campus Fryslân until he was promoted to president of the University of Groningen on October 1, 2018.
+De Vries worked in Leeuwarden as dean of University of Groningen/Campus Fryslân until he was promoted to president of the University of Groningen on 1 October 2018.
 De Vries is married to Margriet Ekens and has two children, son Hidde de Vries and daughter Jildou de Vries.